Sulstice/cocktail-shaker/docs/source/guide/contributing.rst

     git checkout -b <name-for-changes>

 4. Make your changes or additions.
-Ideally add some tests and ensure they pass.
+Ideally create some tests and ensure they pass.

 5. Commit your changes and push to your fork on GitHub::